-- Comfort: Overall, this one goes on comfortably, is elastic enough, and moves with the baby.
-However, it’s not the most absorbent and doesn’t keep the baby as dry as other brands.
-It tends to shift.
+- Comfort: Overall, these disposable diapers are comfortable and elastic enough to moves with the baby.
+However, they aren’t the most absorbent and they don’t keep the baby as dry as other brands do. they tends to shift.

-- Affordability: This one is insanely cheap, at about 14-cents per diaper at most, and that’s why it’s better than just okay.
+- Affordability: This brand is insanely cheap, at about 14-cents per diaper at most allowing you to save a lot of money in the long run

-- Quality: Cuties are of average quality.
+- Quality: As baby diapers, Cuties are of average quality.
 They’re not as absorbent or comfortable as others, but they don’t leak all the time.
 Wetness is a minor, ongoing problem, so they need to be changed regularly.

 - Comfort: Cuties are little wider and less contoured than other cheap diapers.
 They’re a little bulky, and the bulk lends to gaps.
 It’s more papery than others and tends to get soggy and wet more easily.

-- Overall: This is definitely budget friendly, easy to find, and a reliable option if nothing else is available.
+Overall: These disposable diapers are definitely budget-friendly, easy to find, and a reliable option if nothing else is available.

-- Affordability: At 14-cents a diaper, these are a great price.
+Affordability: At 14-cents a diaper, they come at a great price.

-- Comfort: Aside from the smell (because the baby usually doesn’t care) they’re not bulky and there are usually no gaps around the legs.
-It moves well with a busy baby.
+Comfort: Aside from the smell (because the baby usually doesn’t care) they’re not bulky and there are usually no gaps around the legs.
+All sizes, especially size 1, move well with a busy baby.

 - Overall: If you can afford them, get them.
 It’s the most comfortable cheap diapers out there.